privacysandbox/draft-ietf-protected-audience-key-value-service/draft-ietf-protected-audience-key-value-services.md

 -   Each request contains one or more partitions.
 Each partition is a collection of keys that can be processed together by the service without any potential privacy leakage.
 Keys from one interest group must be in the same partition.
-Keys from different interest groups with the same joining site may or may not be in the same partition.
+Keys from different interest groups with the same joining site (see https://wicg.github.io/turtledove/#joining-interest-groups) may or may not be in the same partition.
 -   Each partition contains one or more key groups.
 Each key group has its unique attributes among all key groups in the partition.
 The attributes are represented by a list of `tags`.
 Besides tags, the key group contains a list of keys to look up.
 -   Each partition has a unique id.
 -   Each partition has a compression group field.
 Results of partitions belonging to the same compression group can be compressed together in the response.
-Different compression groups must be compressed separately.
-See more details below.
+Different compression groups must be compressed separately (see {{compression-group}}).

 ### Encryption {#request-encryption}